 Which dates are statutory holidays?

 Labour DepartmentStatutory holidays are also commonly known as labour holiday.
-In accordance with the Employment Ordinance, all employees, irrespective of the length of service or whether the employee is employed under a continuous contract, are entitled to statutory holidays every year.
+In accordance with the Employment Ordinance (EO), all employees, irrespective of the length of service or whether the employee is employed under a continuous contract, are entitled to statutory holidays every year.

-The Employment Ordinance sets out 14 days of statutory holidays for each year as follows:
+There are 14 days of statutory holidays for 2025 as follows:

 - The first day of January